 Yancoal investigates and responds to each community complaint.
 Each site is required to meet Yancoal’s Community Complaints Management Standard which provides for the standardisation of complaints categorisation and reporting to ensure consistent and effective receipt, recording, investigation and response to community complaints.
 All complaints are investigated impartially and factually.
 Corrective actions are identified and implemented as soon as practicable to mitigate against further complaints.

 We recognise that waste management arising from Yancoal’s operations is important because the failure to manage waste efficiently may impact the natural environment.
 Yancoal’s approach to waste management is outlined in each site’s environmental management plan to ensure relevant legislative requirements are met.
 Hazardous and non-hazardous waste is collected and either recycled or disposed of by third party providers.
 For Yancoal, hazardous waste is mainly comprised of effluents and waste oils, while non-hazardous waste includes scrap steel, mixed solid waste and timber.

 TAILINGS DAM MANAGEMENT

 Yancoal recognises stakeholder interests in the safe management of Tailings Storage Facilities (TSFs) and is continually updating operational plans and procedures to ensure the adoption of industry leading practices in the safe management, rehabilitation and closure of our TSFs.
-TSFs across Yancoal operations are managed in accordance with relevant regulatory obligations.
-Each site undertakes comprehensive risk assessments and scheduled inspections as part of the management of its TSFs to identify risk areas with the storage and management of tailings.
+Each site undertakes comprehensive assessments to identify risk areas with the storage and management of tailings.
 Statutory safety inspections form an integral part in the management of TSFs and are conducted by government regulatory bodies in each jurisdiction as required.